Fast facts about stick and leaf insects

 There are over 2900 species in the world, found mainly in warm regions on foliage and twigs.
 To increase their camouflage some even sway in the breeze.

 They range in size from 2.5 - 29 cm when fully grown, and are usually brown or green in colour.

 If they are seized by a predator they have the ability to shed a leg.
 This leg will gradually grow back a little at each successive moult.

 The eggs are hard-shelled, seed- or flask- like with a little lid at one end.

-Clonopsis gallica (right) is found in Europe, and is very easy to keep as a pet.
+Clonopsis gallica (above) is found in Europe, and is very easy to keep as a pet.